Report Fraud and ID Theft

-- IDENTITY THEFT: Complete the Declaration of Identity Theft form.
+- IDENTITY THEFT: Complete the Identity Theft Victim’s Complaint and Affidavit.
 See below for additional steps to take if you are a victimized by an identity thief.

 Reporting Identity TheftIf you or someone you know has become a victim of identity theft, there are additional actions that may be appropriate depending on the circumstances: